Tag: Writing

 I wrote 714 words today (window popped on the screen from “himebrit”) and, while I had to battle to write them, that fight is nothing compared to the one I’ll face next when it’s time to go to church again.

-Comments Off | Deep Thought, Jesus
+Comments Off on Dorienne vs. the devil | Deep Thought, Favorite, Jesus

 The Potter’s House